World War I and Remembrance Day

 - Before World War II began, World War I was known as The Great War.

-- World War I was the first war where tanks were used.
+- World War I was the first war in which tanks were used.

 Browse through the gallery and see if you can spot the following: